soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 ### Metadata Harmonization

-Once stored in the harvest sources database, a second process is triggered which harmonizes the sources to the soilwise metadata profile.
+Once stored in the harvest sources database, a second process is triggered which harmonizes the sources to the desired metadata profile.
 These processes are split by design, to prevent that any failure in metadata processing would require to fetch remote content again.

 Table below indicates the various source models supported